SKostanian/DiagnosisAI/README.md

 It is an AI-powered health triage assistant built with Flutter, Firebase, Cloud Functions, and Vertex AI.

 This application helps users describe their symptoms and receive the AI-assisted triage guidance through an interactive chat interface.
+Currently it does not have a medical license and all the diagnoses provided in code and in implementation are experimental.

 # Setup: